cybersoel/AzureSentinelSIEMLab/README.md

  - We can add a firewall rule for this network security group.
 To do so, delete the default inbound rule and create a new one.
-Click Add an inbound rule.
+Click [Add an inbound rule].
 Configure like below:
     - Source: Any
     - Source port ranges: * (asterisk means any port)
     - Destination: Any